Troubleshooting Guide

 What happens:

-- Claude marks task as
+- The agent marks task as

 Blockedwithblocked_reasonand optionallynotes - Implementation stops or continues with other tasks